Villa La Meridiana - Caroli Hotels in Castrignano del Capo

-Breakfast is served in the circular "Salone dei Mosaici", overlooking the sea, using the family porcelains with the border in pure gold.
-The jams are homemade and come from the family orchards: bitter oranges, quince, pears, black grapes, peaches, apricots, grapefruits, mandarins, figs with almond fragrance, are just some of the specialties that you can taste with bread wheat cooked in a wood oven, which smells like olive, or transformed into fragrant tarts.
-In the background, the wonderful voice of the tenor Tito Schipa.
-Alternatively, breakfast can be served on the sea-view terrace of the adjacent Hotel Terminal
+Breakfast is served in the circular “Salone dei Mosaici”, overlooking the sea, using the family porcelain with a pure gold border.
+The jams are homemade and come from the family orchards: bitter oranges, quinces, pears, black grapes, peaches, apricots, grapefruits, mandarins, almond-scented figs, are just some of the specialties that you can enjoy with wheat cooked in a wood oven, which smells of olive, or transformed into fragrant tarts.
+In the background, the splendid voice of the tenor Tito Schipa.
+Alternatively, breakfast can be served on the sea view terrace of the adjacent Hotel Terminal

 In the library, an LCD TV, a PC with Internet connection, a bookcase with shelves dedicated to the Salentinian writers whose rooms are entitled.

 Villa La Meridiana has no restaurant, but you can book a table at the restaurant of the adjacent Hotel Terminal where the best of Salento's gastronomy is staged.
 Alternatively, lunch or dinner can be served directly in the villa, by reservation, choosing between the daily dishes proposed by the Hotel Terminal Chef, many of which are 0 km.